jamesfiltness/Evt/README.md

 Evt implements the following features:

 * Pass a 'this' context and arguments to subscribing functions
-* Unsubscribe callbacks and unsubscribe events plus all callbacks
+* Unsubscribe callbacks and evts
 * Purge all registered events and callbacks
 * ES6 compatible